understanding-the-connected-home/book/future.md

 ## WRITTEN?
 ## PROOFED?

 _Smartphones are a sign of the speed of innovation that our homes may soon face.
-These rapid lifecyles bring risks, such as secruity vulnerabilities and broken devices.
+These rapid lifecyles bring risks, such as security vulnerabilities and broken devices.
 There's an urgency to address these issues now, and to ensure throughout that the home remains a place that puts humans first._

 ## The speed of change